teknoir/teknoir.github.io/docs/_docs/partners/avangard-innovative/update_apps.md

 16. Select which device(s) you want to deploy the new version of the app
 17. Deploy in the top right corner of the interface

-> Image name for arm based machines:
+**Image name for arm based machines:** us-central1-docker.pkg.dev/teknoir/avangard-production/sustayn-event-processing:<version>
-> us-central1-docker.pkg.dev/teknoir/avangard-production/sustayn-event-processing:<version>
+{: .notice--info}